thelolinator2000/flint-os-v3.2_dev-reupload/README.md

 ## This is the Official Flint OS Operating System.
 The Predecessor to FydeOS.
 ### I do not own this.
 This is a reupload of the FlintOS Operating System by *Flint Innovations Limited* as the OS cannot be downloaded anymore.

-#### It supports all major Graphics Cards/Chips prior to 2017.
+#### It supports all major Graphics Cards/Chips made either during/prior to 2017.
 Support for chips after 2017 is not certain.
 #### It contains the Google Play Store.

 ## Official Release Highlights (Taken from the FlintOS Website):